-We’ve talked about how vital your support network is after your child comes out as transgender.
+We've discussed how vital your support network is after your child comes out as transgender.
 You need friends and family who can support you so you can support your child.
 But your friends and family can only help you so much.

 Google left me feeling fearful and anxious for my child's safety.